-- Exams are multiple choice in format. - All exams will be scheduled for 2 hours and consist of approximately 70 questions. - Students are responsible for material covered in the lectures as well as the assigned chapters/sections in the text. - Exams will not be returned to students but may be reviewed in the instructor's office. - All exams will be closed book no books, notes, calculators, electronic dictionaries, or aids of any type will be allowed.
+- Exam 1 and Exam 2 are multiple choice in format, 2 hours in length, and will consist of approximately 70 questions. - Exam 3 is multiple choice and short answer in format, 3 hours in length, and will consist of approximately 70 multiple choice + a variety of short answer questions. - Students are responsible for material covered in the lectures as well as the assigned chapters/sections in the text. - Exams will not be returned to students but may be reviewed in the instructor's office. - Some of the exam questions will be specific to the section and instructor.
+As such, it is important to attend the section for which you have signed up. - All exams will be closed book no books, notes, calculators, electronic dictionaries, or aids of any type will be allowed.
 Please bring your UWO student card to the exams. - Dictionaries are NOT allowed into the examinations.
 Calculators are not allowed (and are not necessary). - Exams will be scored using the program Scan Exam which examines the answer sheets for unusual coincidences in the pattern of answers given which may be indicative and used as supporting evidence of cheating.